For more information, please download the C+S Handbook 2022.

 Creating a Club or Society

-What has interested you to start your Club/Society?
-Are you trying to bring together students interested in astrology, Save the Tasmanian Devil or set up a Korfball Club?
-The first thing you need to decide is what the aim of your club/society is and what you are looking to do.
+What has interested you in starting your Club/Society?
+Are you looking to bring together students interested in astrology, saving the Tasmanian Devil, or setting up a Korfball Club?
+The first step is to decide the aim of your club/society and what you hope to achieve.

-To start a Club/Society, you need to have a least 4 other people (5 including you) who want to become a member of the Club/Society (these must be currently enrolled UTAS students).
-These might be your friends, people from your course or from your accommodation.
+To start a Club/Society, you need to have at least four other people (five including yourself) who are interested in becoming members.
+These individuals must be currently enrolled UTAS students.
+They can be your friends, classmates, or even fellow residents in your accommodation.

-We would recommend having at least 10 current UTAS students as this will then allow you to also apply for funding grants from the TUSA for events and activities.
-Make a record of the people who wish to become members by recording their name, student ID number or if they are associate (none UTAS students) and email address in this document so the TUSA can see you have people ready to become members.
+We recommend aiming for a minimum of 10 current UTAS students as members.
+This will make you eligible to apply for funding grants from the TUSA for organizing events and activities.
+It is important to keep a record of the interested individuals by noting their names, student ID numbers, or, if they are non-UTAS students, their associate status and email addresses in a document.
+This will demonstrate to the TUSA that you have potential members ready to join.

-As a group decide who will do each role, you can talk this through with the TUSA for help on understanding what each role does.
-You can also choose to have additional positions e.g. Vice President, Activities Officer, Education Officer if you think they would be helpful to run your Club/Society.
-Once you have chosen who will fill these positions use this form to submit the information to the TUSA.
+As a group, discuss and decide who will take on each role.
+If needed, you can consult with the TUSA for assistance in understanding the responsibilities associated with each position.
+Additionally, you can opt to include additional positions such as Vice President, Activities Officer, or Education Officer if you believe they would be beneficial for running your Club/Society.
+Once you have determined who will fill these positions, use the club affiliation form on Qpay to submit the relevant information to the TUSA Clubs & Societies team.

 At the end of the academic year, the executive team will be internally elected during your Annual General Meeting (AGM).

-Once it is finalised your Executive need to hold a meeting to approve or adopt the new constitution.
-During this meeting, it is important to record the names of your new executive (you can use the TUSA minute template to help with this).
+Once the constitution is finalized, your Executive team needs to hold a meeting to approve or adopt the new constitution.
+During this meeting, it is important to record the names of the new executive members.
+You can utilize the TUSA minute template to assist you with this task.

-Submit the final version of the constitution, membership list and a copy of your minutes to Ingrid and it will then go to the TUSA Executive Committee for approval.
+Afterward, you should submit the final version of the constitution, along with the membership list and a copy of your minutes, to Ingrid.
+She will then forward it to the TUSA Executive Committee for approval.

 Your Club/Society has been approved – Final steps of Setup